Leyah Amore Harris- T. I and Tiny stillborn child

 - Her mother was awarded the Grammy Award for Best R&B Song in 2000.

-- She is survived by her 3 siblings and 4 half-siblings.
+- Her 3 siblings and 4 half-siblings survive her.

 He is the son of Clifford “Buddy” Harris Sr. and Violeta Morgan.
 Unfortunately, “Buddy” Harris Sr. had Alzheimer’s disease, which led to his eventual death.